CommandTech/2025-GompeiScout/README.md

 Cages: Form to input the selected cages for the match.

 Practice Mode: Enables or disables practice mode.
-Practice mode will only allow one controller to work.
-(Still a work in progress, will change in the future)
+This will allow all 6 scouters to scout 1 robot to easily compare data.